christo-pr/react-legra/README.md

 **Referenced Render:**

-You can use the `ref` prop to the component (which is available for all components) to reference the canvas element
+You can use the `ctx` prop to the component (which is available for all components) to reference it to a canvas element

 ```js
 import React, { useRef } from 'react'